Types of Refractive Eye Surgery

 - Photorefractive Keratectomy (PRK): For mild to moderate nearsighted, farsighted and astigmatism cases PRK can be used to transform the cornea with a laser, much like LASIK.
 The difference, PRK only affects the surface of the cornea, the underlying tissue is not touched, and there is no flap.

-- Laser Epithelial Keratomileusis, (LASEK): This laser eye surgery is like the previous two, as it also used to correct the same vision problems and involves the cornea.
+- Laser Epithelial Keratomileusis, (LASEK): This laser eye surgery is like the previous two, as it is also used to correct the same vision problems and involves the cornea.
 The surgeon creates a flap beneath the cornea and uses an alcohol compound to loosen up the tissue.
 The cornea is reshaped with a laser.

 - Refractive Lens Exchange (RLE): This vision repair procedure is the same as cataract surgery.
 A small incision is made on the edge of the cornea.
 The surgeon removes the natural lens and replaces it with a prosthetic lens.
 This refractive eye surgery can effectively treat severe farsightedness or nearsightedness.
 To correct astigmatism, RLE may be combined with LASIK or some other similar procedure.

 - Phakic Intraocular Lens Implants: This vision correction surgery is ideal for severely nearsighted patients who are not candidates for LASIK and PRK.
-A small incision is made at the edge of the cornea, and the implant is attached to the patient’s iris or is inserted behind the pupil.
+A small incision is made at the edge of the cornea, and the implant is attached to the patient’s iris or inserted behind the pupil.
 The natural lens remains intact.

 Are Refractive Eye Surgeries Safe and Effective?